FrancoisPoinsignon/DMV_AV_Crash_Extractor/README.md

-# DVA_Data
+# DMV_AV_Crash_Extractor

-Python script to extract DVA Autonomous crash infos from PDF reports to a single CSV file.
+Python script to extract DMV Autonomous crash infos from PDF reports to a single CSV file.

 ## How to install
 1/ Pull or download the code